clicksilver/mhw_decos_csv/README.md

 Utility for exporting your decorations inventory to Honey Hunter, directly from your save-file

+# Releases

+If you want to just download the exectuable, check the releases page: https://github.com/clicksilver/mhw_decos_csv/releases/

 # Requirements
 * Java 8u162+
 * Maven